bencomp/stanbol/data/README.md

 This source repository holds artifacts that are used to provide

 * data files (NER models, Entity data ...)
-* configurations of stanbol components or well known datasets, spefic domains
+* configurations of Stanbol components or well known datasets, specific domains

 This also contains the default configuration used with the default Stanbol Launchers.
 Have a look at the defaultdata and opennlp bundlelists in the